shearichard/django-react-todo-demo/backend/doco/django-allauth-openapi-spec/README.md

 ## Summary
 Allauth has provision for exposing functionality via a set of API endpoints, [that is documented here](https://docs.allauth.org/en/latest/headless/index.html).

+And the corresponding OpenAPI specification can be seen [here](https://docs.allauth.org/en/dev/headless/openapi-specification/).

 ## Usage for SPA/Mobile clients
 By setting **HEADLESS_ONLY** to _True_ only the following end points are left in place